heikekonow/hamburg-node/content/homepage/travel.md

 <!-- To reach the MPI-Meteorology from Hauptbahnhof, head to the **U2** line (red line) in the direction of
 **Niendorf Nord** or **Niendorf Markt**.
 After 4 stops exit at **Schlump**. -->

 If you travel by U-bahn, the closest station is Schlump (lines U2 and U3).
 The nearest bus stations are Zoologisches Museum (line X35), Bundesstrasse (lines 4, 15), or Grindelhof (lines 4, 5).
-You can reach MPI-M

 ![Map](images/map_hackathon.jpg)